 However, what I value most are my newfound bridge buddies and the atmosphere of collegiality that result from a shared partnership and effort by LBC members.
 I hope to make some small contribution to that end.

 Growing up in a home where lots of card games were played, it was inevitable I would learn to play bridge at some time.
 I played some bridge as a teenager.
 Then life as a student at Queen's University, a career as a Chartered Accountant and a second career raising two daughters took over.
 Around 2003 I took lessons from Arlene Lundgren and that opened up the world of bridge to me again.

 The mental exercise of the game is wonderful and bridge also provides great social benefits.
 My husband, Al, and I love going to tournaments.

 I feel a member-owned club allows all players to contribute to the success of the club.
 Our goal is to have a great facility with a welcoming atmosphere for both experienced players and those just discovering this wonderful game!

-When I'm not playing bridge I love spending time with our adorable 9 (in 2017) year old granddaughter.
-She doesn't play bridge yet, but is quite good at "Go Fish"!
+When I'm not playing bridge I love spending time with our adorable grandchildren.
+Our granddaughter doesn't play bridge yet, but is quite good at "Go Fish" and "War"!